nemo794/nisar-crevasse/docs/LIMITATIONS.md

 hide the effect rather than explain it.
 Every keep rate in RESULTS.md was measured without it and is therefore an **upper bound**.

+## 8. The shipped bundle's CV blocking is too narrow to be a performance claim

+The bundle records spatial-block OOF 0.932 at `--block-tiles 8` (~20 km blocks).
+A model given **only the raw tile indices** — no pixels — scores **0.934** on those same folds.
+The crevasse field is much larger than 20 km, so a held-out block's label is still predictable from where it is.

+This is not a claim that the gate memorises position; the forest never sees `row`/`col`, and the matched-ground A/B (item 2) varies the pixels with position held fixed and moves AUC by 0.277.
+It means **0.932 does not by itself demonstrate skill**, and should be quoted as the reproducibility target for `scripts/run_training.sh` rather than as performance.

+Widening the block fixes it, and the fix is stable: margin over position is +0.051 at 16×16 tiles (41 km), +0.044 at 32×32, +0.046 at 64×64.
+Quote **0.942 at `--block-tiles 16`** against a position floor of 0.891.
+Full sweep in RESULTS.md.

+The shipped bundle was not retrained at 16, because 0.932/8 is the value already recorded in it, in `run_training.sh` and in every verification control — changing the default would have made the reproduction checks disagree with the artifact.
+That is a real loose end: the default in `train_gate_classifier.py:525` is still 8.

-## 8. Context is a confound, not a feature
+## 9. Context is a confound, not a feature

 Ice type and surface velocity raise AUC and are still not used, because the `(row, col)` control settles it: raw tile indices scored +0.031 against the context prior's +0.027.
 The prior was memorising where crevasses are in this scene.

-**Run the `(row, col)` control on any new label set.** It has caught a real confound in this project and it is cheap.
+**Run the `(row, col)` control on any new label set**, and sweep the block width while you do — item 8 is what happens when you don't.
+It has caught a real confound in this project, it caught a bad CV setting too, and it is cheap.
+Recipe in CONTRIBUTING.md.

-## 9. Known-invalid numbers not in this repo
+## 10. Known-invalid numbers not in this repo

 An earlier recall-by-log-dynamic-range analysis (recall 99.6% → 75.2% across contrast thirds) was invalidated: ~82% of the apparent misses were AlphaEarth mislabels, and correcting them took recall to 94.4%.
 The contrast threshold it suggested was **not** shipped and the figures are not here.
 Mentioned so the finding is not rediscovered as new.

-## 10. What is not shipped at all
+## 11. What is not shipped at all

 The downstream Frangi ridge stage and U-Net segmentation.
 The ridge stage's parameters are still sensitive to tile size and percentile; the U-Net has had no real training run.